cucumber/docs/content/tools.md

 If you are using [Ruby on Rails](/implementations/ruby/ruby-on-rails/), this task is defined for you already.

-Now you can run Cucumber with rake:
+Now you can run Cucumber with Rake:

 ```shell
 rake features